nwfsc-fram/boatnet-module/CONTRIBUTING.md

 npm publish --access public
 ```

-* Refresh your apps appropriately (lock files may point to previous versions, so your users will need to npm/yarn upgrade)
+* Refresh your apps appropriately (users will have to re-run yarn install or lerna boostrap)
 yarn add @boatnet/bn-pouch@latest

 * Kick off a full Jenkins Dev build, which will pull down the newest modules and verify your changes work.
 Next production build should be a full build too (not FAST build)